sockjs/sockjs-client/README.md

 that listens on http://127.0.0.1:8000/ .
 It serves static QUnit files and serves a simple SockJS.

-To run QUnit tests simply point your browser to http://127.0.0.1:8000/.
+To run QUnit tests simply point your browser at http://127.0.0.1:8000/.

 If you want the javascript to be recompiled when the source files are modified and automatically restart the http server run `make serve`.
 You will need 'inotifywait' command from package `inotify-tools`.